Board of Directors

 - Ensure that the highest ethical and professional standards are being applied in the handling and use of funds raised for programmatic activities;

-- Provide philanthropic support through personal giving and draw on sphere of influence to benefit Asperger Works;
+- Provide philanthropic support drawing on sphere of influence or through personal giving to benefit AWorks;

 - Ensure appropriate controls are in place in compliance with all laws governing 501(c)(3) organizations;